 Additionally, most cities open up cooling centers when there's an imminent threat of excessive heat, providing relief for anyone without access to air conditioning.

-The NWS issues an experimental product called "HeatRisk" in the western U.S. to help determine the risk that excessive heat will pose on human health based on the current forecast.
+The NWS issues a product called "HeatRisk" in the western U.S. to help determine the risk that excessive heat will pose on human health based on the current forecast.

 How to prepare and stay safe during extreme heat